Vendor vulnerabilities: Understanding third-party risk management

 3. Involve stakeholders across the organization, including IT, executive leaders, and communication teams, in developing, approving, and practicing this plan.

-4. The cybersecurity threat landscape is constantly evolving.
+4. The cyber threat landscape is constantly evolving.
 An organization’s incident response plan should be regularly updated to address new threats and incorporate lessons learned from past incidents.

 These plans should not be static.
 Best practice includes conducting regular tabletop exercises with all stakeholders that simulate vendor security breaches to test responses.
-The Cybersecurity & Infrastructure Security Agency (CISA) offers tabletop exercise packages for a wide range of threat scenarios.
 After each exercise, use insights gained to refine the incident response strategies.

 Employee training and awareness

-Employees play a critical role in maintaining cybersecurity.
-Last year, 68% of reported breaches involved the “human element”.
+Employees play a critical role in maintaining cybersecurity in your organization.
+Last year, 60% of reported breaches involved the “human element”1.
 Provide trainings to educate employees about risks associated with third-party vendors and their role in preventing and responding to security events.

 Third-party security audits